-Podcasting is growing steadily, and research shows that more than 100 million adults in America listen to at least one podcast every month and that 55% of Americans listened to a podcast in 2020.
+Podcasting is growing steadily, and research shows that more than 100 million adults in America listen to at least one podcast per month and that 55% of Americans listened to a podcast in 2020.

 I’m willing to bet your audience is in there somewhere.

-That’s why this is a good time to start a podcast as a way to connect with and engage your audience so you can get your message across in an effective way.
+That’s why this is an excellent time to start a podcast as a way to connect with and engage your audience so you can get your message across in an effective way.

-The most important step to start your podcasting journey is to choose the best podcast hosting service.
+The most crucial step to take when you want to start a podcast is to choose the best podcast hosting service.